d-002/fast-voronoi/README.md

 Very fast (multiplicatively weighted) Voronoi diagram display.

 Requirements:
-Should run on Python 3.7+, only tested in Python 3.13.5.
+Should run on Python 3.10+ (use of match), only tested in Python 3.13.5.

 ## What are Voronoi diagrams?